CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

-# Maintaining metadata in META-SHARE
+# Maintaining metadata in COMEDI
-## How to create a META-SHARE record
+## How to create a metadata record

+NOTE: This page is currently being updated and adapted to the new editor 'COMEDI'!

-You need the rights to edit in META-SHARE (ask for access from CSC, if you do not have the rights yet).
-Login to META-SHARE.
+You need the rights to edit in COMEDI (ask for access in the group FIN-CLARIN from CSC, if you do not have the rights yet).
+Login to COMEDI.
 In order to create a new article, open the menu under "Manage Resources" and choose "Manage your own resources" or "Manage all resources".
 In the upper left corner, choose "Add Resource +".
 Select a resource type (corpus, tool or lexical resource).